NC Children with Complex Need Ask the Expert Series 2025

 Confirmation Notices and Certificates of Completion:

 Registration is free, but participants must pre-register for each webinar.
 We will confirm your registration by email.
-Closer to your training date, you will receive an email that includes your Zoom link.
+Closer to your training date, you will receive an email that includes your Big Blue Button link.
 Successful completion includes being logged in and virtually participating for the entire webinar.
 Within 7 days of the conclusion of the event, you will receive an email notifying you that the evaluations and certificates are ready.
 The email will include a link to https://bhs.unc.edu where you can login using the username and password you chose at registration.
 Once you have logged in, you will see the training titles listed under "My Courses" on the left side.
 After clicking on the link, you will be taken to another page where you can click the link to the event evaluation.
 Once you have completed and submitted your evaluation, you can click on the link to access the Certificate of Completion.
 You will be able to print or save your Certificate as a PDF document.

-Children with Complex Need Ask the Expert Series 2024
+Children with Complex Need Ask the Expert Series 2025

 Training Dates & Times:

-Training dates: November 7th, 2024 Part 1 Total Hours: 2 hours
+Training dates: February 6th, 2025 Part 1 Total Hours: 2 hours

 Part 1 Training Time: 12:00pm – 2pm

-Training dates: November 21st, 2024 Part 2 Total Hours: 1.5 hours
+Training dates: February 20th, 2025 Part 2 Total Hours: 1.5 hours

 Part 2 Training Time: 12:00pm – 1:30pm